-The Training progress meter works based on the similarity, quantity, and variance of question variations.
+The Training Progress Meter is a feature that shows how well-trained your assistant is on a given topic.
+It works based on the similarity, quantity, and variance of the question variations.

-Similarity: The question variations must be similar; the more similar they are, the more the meter will go up!
+Similarity: Question variations should be as similar as possible - the more similar they are, the more the meter will go up!

-Quantity: The meter will go up as long as there are lots of question variations in your cluster (just make sure they all have the same intent).
+Quantity: The meter will go up as more question variations are added to your cluster (just make sure that all of them follow the same intent).

-Variance: This suggests that that the meaning of the question variations should be close to the main intent of that variation group.
-If the purpose of the questions is completely different from the primary intent of the group, the progress meter will go down.
+Variance: This function follows how close your question variations are to the main intent of the variation group.
+If the questions' purpose completely differs from the group's primary intent, the progress meter will go down.

-Make sure the intent is trained enough to be successful after going live.
-With every accepted, declined, or added question variation and an answer, the training progress percentage changes to show how well the intent is trained.
-If the meter indicates below 40 percent, you cannot go live.
-To avoid this, rethink what type of questions you can add and how many are enough for the meter to go up!
+Before going live, make sure to check how well you have trained your assistant for various intents.
+With every accepted, declined, or added question variation and answer, the Training Progress Meter will change to show how well the intent is trained.
+If the meter indicates below 40%, you cannot go live.
+To avoid this, rethink what type of questions you can add and how many will be enough for the meter to go up!

-If you want to learn more about pushing an intent live, please visit our Start Training guide.
+If you want to learn more about pushing an intent live, please visit our guide on How to Train Your Assistant.

-After adding a couple of question variations and answers, you'll see what topics are generated.
-It will help you understand which topics your assistant finds suitable for each intent.
+After adding a few question variations and answers, you'll be able to see the newly generated topics.
+This will help you understand which topics your assistant finds suitable for each intent.

-Don’t forget to make sure your variations match the overall intent topics provided.
+Don’t forget to check that your variations match the overall intent of the topics provided.
 Make the best out of your training process!

 If you need further assistance, feel free to contact our Support team via [email protected]